stock2shop/website/content/api/users.md

 # Users

-Different users have different permissions, for more on users, [see this]("#" "TODO link to users").
+Different users have different roles, for more on users, [see this]("#" "TODO link to users").

 ## POST Authenticate